atet/learn/git/README.md

 ### 0. Requirements
 * This tutorial was developed on Microsoft Windows 10.
 * Git GUI is also available for MacOS and Linux.
-* GitHub's platform can also be accessed through a web browser in other desktop operating systems.
+* GitHub's platform can also be accessed through most web browsers.

 [Back to Top](#table-of-contents)